Bankstown - North

 Employment drivers in Bankstown - North are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-However, professional & technical services had limited presence at 7.7% compared to the regional average of 11.5%.
-Employment opportunities locally appeared limited based on Census data comparison of working population and resident population.
-Between September 2024 and September 2025, employment levels increased by 3.0%, while labour force grew by 4.5%, leading to a rise in unemployment rate by 1.4 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a smaller rise in unemployment rate.
-State-level data from NSW up to 25-Nov-25 showed employment contracted slightly by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 projected overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bankstown - North's employment mix suggested local employment should increase by 6.4% over five years and 13.3% over ten years, though this was a simple extrapolation for illustrative purposes and did not account for localised population projections.
+However, professional & technical services have limited presence at 7.7%, compared to the regional average of 11.5%.
+Employment opportunities locally may be limited, as indicated by the difference between working population and resident population counts.
+Between September 2024 and September 2025, employment levels increased by 3.0% while labour force grew by 4.5%, leading to a 1.4 percentage point rise in unemployment rate.
+In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with a smaller increase in unemployment rate of 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bankstown - North's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment